mbernste/mbernste.github.io/_posts/new_normed_vector_space.md

 Introduction
 ------------

 A **normed vector** space is a vector space in which each vector is associated with a scalar value called a **norm**.
+In a standard Euclidean vector spaces, the lengths of each vector is a norm:

-A norm generalizes the idea of vector-lengths in standard Euclidean vector spaces to any vector space.
+The definition of a norm, however, generalizes this notion of length to any vector space.

 <span style="color:#0060C6">**Definition 1 (normed vector space):** A **normed vector space** is vector space $(\mathcal{V}, \mathcal{F})$ associated with a function $\|\|.\|\| : \mathcal{V} \rightarrow \mathbb{R}$ that obeys the following axioms:</span>